stovepilot/udacity_nano/project/readme.md

 ### Airport data
 The most obvious source of the airport data is the airport_codes_cvs.csv file.
 However, though the data is of good quality investigations showed that it is incomplete.
 On that basis the SAS label file was used.

+## DQ

+I have included two data quailty checks.
+Thsi first compares the number of parquet files on the local system with the number uploaded and checks that they match.
+The second checks the row counts from the raw data against the fact table in redshift.

 ## Code

 #### aws.cfg